A Very Good Flutter Setup for Windows

 When setting the global version of Flutter to use, you will be shown the list of all Flutter versions you have installed so far.
 In this case we want to choose stable.
 By default, fvm is installed in your user directory.
 Once it is installed you can easily proxy flutter and dart commands through fvm.

 In order to cut down the number of keystrokes we need, we can just can add whatever fvm is pointing to as the global version to our environment.
-To do this we go to Settings -> System -> About, and then click on "Advanced system settings" in the Device specifications panel.
-In the window that pops up you can then select "Environment Variables".
-Find the Path variable in the top section of User variables.
-Double clicking on it will allow you to add a new item to the path.
-Here is where you add the path to your fvm install.
+To do this we go to Settings -> System -> About, and then click on “Advanced system settings” in the Device specifications panel.
+In the window that pops up you can then select “Environment Variables”.

 Remember that this is typically installed in your user directory so we just need to point to the default/bin folder.
 As we update our version of Flutter via fvm, then the system will automatically update.
-After this is complete, restart Terminal and you should be able to run flutter --version directly.
+After this is complete, restart Terminal and you should be able to run flutter —version directly.

 4 - Visual Studio setup